22wthomp/Intro-To-ML-Helper/README.md

         - Pick a feature scaler (None / Standard / MinMax / Robust / MaxAbs) or keep the default.
   7. Run the Pipeline
       - Click the Run Button
-      - A “Training models, please wait…” message appears while models are training.
+      - A “Training models, please wait...” message appears while models are training.
       - The app validates the dataset (missing values & numeric checks for regression), splits the data, scales features per model, trains each model, computes metrics, and generates plots.
   8. Interpret the Outputs
       - At the bottom, under “Data Info”, confirm your target choice and split sizes